exitvillain/exitvillain/README.md

-- 👻 I’m a software engineer who also has great interest in cyber security and ethical hacking.
-I enjoy systems programming and web programming and a bit of artificial intelligence.
+👻 I’m a software engineer with a strong interest in cybersecurity, ethical hacking, systems programming, web development, and artificial intelligence.

-- 😈 I'm interested in building hacker tools, writing exploits, and reverse engineering.
-- 🔒 If you're a prospective employer, I would be happy to share some of my more advanced projects, including assignments from Harvard's CS50AI (Artificial Intelligence) course and ShardMaster, a distributed systems project from my graduate studies.
+🔒 For prospective employers, I’d be happy to share advanced projects, including assignments from Harvard's CS50AI (Artificial Intelligence) and ShardMaster, a distributed systems project from my graduate studies.

-- 🤖 I think the programs here that you might want to actually use are the simple ones.
-If you like to read and look up words while you read, try wordsmith!
-Also,if you want to know your musical keys as well as you know your times tables up to
-  12, check out musician multiplcation.
-- 🧑🏻‍💻  Want to see some of my code in action?
-Visit [**exitvillain.com**](https://exitvillain.com), a cybersecurity social media platform I designed and built using Django.
-I’m hosting it myself on AWS, containerized with Docker.
-There's also a great intro to assembly code and the call stack available there.
+🧑🏻‍💻 Want to see my work in action?
+Visit [**exitvillain.com**](https://exitvillain.com),, a cybersecurity social media platform I designed and built using Django.
+It’s hosted on AWS, containerized with Docker, and includes an educational section on assembly code and the call stack.

+🤖 Check out Wordsmith, a vocabulary journal builder powered by a dictionary API.
+It’s simple yet practical, perfect for avid readers!

 <!--
 **exitvillain/exitvillain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.